 We believe, that simplified visual data representation allows users to analyze complex datasets and draw conclusions that you couldn’t draw otherwise, and much faster than before.

 As the biggest feature of the ProcessGold 16 release, we have proudly introduced the TRACY algorithm.
-Or how the teams loves to call it: “The layout engine that makes sense”.
+Or how the teams love to call it: “The layout engine that makes sense”.

-TRACY was created from scratch by ProcessGold team as a research project in cooperation with the TUe university – home of process mining technology.
-As a matter of fact, TRACY is one of the few research projects that got to be applied to the industrial production making a big impact in a relatively short term.
+TRACY was created from scratch by the ProcessGold team as a research project in cooperation with the TUe university – home of process mining technology.
+As a matter of fact, TRACY is one of the few research projects that got to be applied to industrial production making a big impact in the relatively short term.

 The journey of TRACY started 1.5 years ago when the team realized there were tons of research papers written on process mining algorithms, but not on the visualization.